 These three core elements work together to help our students become capable, self-aware and international minded people with a strong sense of identity.

 The ISZL High School Programme allows students to choose a variety of course types to suit their passions and interests, while meeting the graduation requirements.
-Students can choose from Advanced Placement courses, IB Diploma courses, a BTEC in business or ISZL’s own courses.
+Students can choose from Advanced Placement courses, IB Diploma courses, a BTEC in Creative Media Production or ISZL’s own courses.

 All the courses on offer under the High School Programme are connected by ISZL’s vision of a holistic, student centred approach to teaching and learning.
 Students undertake service projects as part of their High School experience and have to opportunity to enrich their education with a vast array of clubs and sports.

 Advanced Placement courses are college level challenging courses designed to push students academically and allow them to fulfil their academic interests.
 They require a high degree of independence in study habits and have one external exam.
 They typically are completed in one year, although some science courses will require a preparation year, e.g. Biology before AP Biology.
 The College Board have more information about the AP courses.

 IB Diploma courses take two years of study and have both internally and externally assessed.
 Popular courses for HS Programme students include Languages, Mathematical Studies and Sports Science.
 More information about the Diploma courses can be found on the IBO website.

 The BTEC in Creative Media Production has an applied, continually assessed professional qualification.
 Students will demonstrate their learning through business reports, presentations, multimedia products and accountable teamwork exercises.
 They will have the opportunity to engage with local international media production businesses in authentic, rich learning activities.
 Pearson offers more information about the BTEC Diploma in Business.